thefreewebsitewizards/bytefit/GITHUB_CHECKLIST.md

 # GitHub Repository Checklist

-This checklist ensures the project is ready for GitHub and production deployment.
+This checklist ensures the ByteFit project is ready for GitHub and production deployment.

 ## ✅ Completed Items